Wisconsin Court Records

 Individuals looking for criminal court records of cases held in circuit courts in Wisconsin can access them by visiting the Wisconsin Circuit Court Access (WCCA) website.
 Note that the WCCA is different from CCAP (Consolidated Court Automation Programs), which is a case management system not found online.
 The clerks of court for each county in Wisconsin enter information into the CCPA, which then reflects on WCCA.
 The website can display criminal misdemeanor cases of 20 years and felony cases of 50 years (class A felony for 75 years).
 Charges that were finally dismissed or acquitted can only stay for two years, depending on what the clerk of court has retained.
 Online records typically contain case summaries, which may include:

-- Names of both parties of the case
+- Names of both parties in the case

 - A sparse court record